TatWof/Fullerton/223C/assignment2/README.md

 ## Version 2
 Altered source code to use strtok() function instead of custom tokenizer

+Old version of the main file can be seen in the `/archive` folder.

 # Known Issues
 - printing strings is also printing ending trash data
     - Identified: C-strings requires null-termination